Coffee-Nerd/MudForge/README.md

 ## Installation

-(Provide detailed steps on how to install MudForge.)
+Currently if you'd like to install and use MudForge you'll need to download the code, or clone the repo, and use cargo run if you have Rust installed.

+I will make an installer soon.

 ## Usage

-(Provide a quick start guide on how to use MudForge, including how to connect to a server.)
+Currently there is only basic functionality included.
+If you'd like to connect to a mud, simply go to "Connection" -> "New" in the menu, and enter your host name and port number.
+Then you'll be connected to your game!
+Enjoy!

 ## Contributing